Inspector 511 / AAA

 During Houston Art Car Parade Weekend in April, a parade showcases cars and other wheeled objects turned polychromatic works of art.

 A 16th-century English village is re-created 50 miles northwest of Houston in Todd Mission, between Plantersville and Magnolia, for the Texas Renaissance Festival .
 Food, merchants, craft booths, entertainers, street characters, royalty, jousting, games and skills of the period are presented weekends from early October to late November.
 From late October to early November the George R. Brown Convention Center hosts the 4-day International Quilt Festival .

 The Thanksgiving Day Parade , a tradition since 1950, marches through downtown on Thanksgiving Day.
 During the second weekend in December the Heritage Society conducts a Candlelight Tour of eight historic structures in Sam Houston Park.
 Each structure features 19th-century decor and family-friendly entertainment.

 See all the AAA recommended events for this destination.

 iStockphoto.com / LUNAMARINA

-CityPASSHouston CityPASS saves travelers 46 percent on combined admission costs to select Houston attractions.
+CityPASSHouston CityPASS saves travelers up to 48 percent on combined admission costs to select Houston attractions.
 A Houston CityPASS ticket booklet includes prepaid admission to Space Center Houston (NASA), Downtown Aquarium and Houston Museum of Natural Science.
-Also included are two option tickets: one for either Houston Zoo or The Museum of Fine Arts, Houston and the other for either a Kemah Boardwalk All Day All Ride Pass or The Children's Museum of Houston.
+Also included are two option tickets: one for either Houston Zoo or The Museum of Fine Arts, Houston and the other for either a Kemah Boardwalk All Day Ride Pass or The Children's Museum of Houston.

 Places in Vicinity